BPW History Film

 BPW History Film | Screen The Movie

-Ashley Maria traveled to her home state of North Carolina, USA to produce and direct a story about the Business and Professional Women (BPW) organization.
-The film is a short documentary (22 min) that tells the progressive history of BPW and their members who have impacted the lives of working women – yesterday and today.
+Ashley Maria collaborated with fellow BPW member, Lea-Ann W. Berst, to produce and direct a story about the Business and Professional Women (BPW) organization.
+Together they researched and produced this short documentary (22 min); telling the progressive history of BPW and how BPW programs have positively impacted the lives of working women – yesterday, today and well into the future.

 We at BPW have a goal to motivate and educate; promoting the welfare of all women in the workplace.
 This film is inspiring – and a must-see for women of all ages to experience!